JoshuaWise/tiny-schema/README.md

 ## Limitations

 The purpose of `tiny-schema` is to provide powerful JSON validation with minimal code use.
-Because of its terse syntax, typical validator functions can be created in less than one line of code.
+Because of its terse syntax, typical validations can be done in less than one line of code.
 However, `tiny-schema` is not a replacement for [JSON Schema](http://json-schema.org/).

 Unlike JSON Schema, `tiny-schema` cannot...